cabezayunke/nestjs-ddd-template/README.md

 # nestjs-ddd-template

 NestJS DDD template project.
+Some things to consider:
-Separate `apps/` and `libs/` folders.
+* Separate `apps/` and `libs/` folders.
- `libs/` will contain different contexts of our domain plus a `shared/` one with DDD related code (value objects, repository, queries, etc)
+* `libs/` will contain different contexts of our domain plus a `shared/` one with DDD related code (value objects, repository, queries, etc)
- `libs/` will also contain independent modules such as `logger` or `server` utils (api error, request context, that will help setting up a server app).
+* `libs/` will also contain independent modules such as * `logger` or `server` utils (api error, request context, that will help setting up a server app).

 # Apps
 ## Core API